What Is Incremental Backup

 - Set a retention policy for your files.
-A retention policy allows you to choose how long you keep your old files and how many versions of each file you keep.
+Retention policy allows you to choose how long you keep your old files and how many versions of each file you keep.
 With incremental backup, it’s recommended to set a policy that allows you to delete old files after a given time, or files that have been deleted from your device.
-A retention policy is a flexible tool.
-Learn how to use it properly.

 Incremental Backup Software

 CloudBerry Backup fully supports the concept of incremental backup, both locally and to the cloud, and enhances it with additional features.
 Our software performs incremental backup by default to ensure that there are no unnecessary copies of files and your storage space is used wisely.